 They both become bored with average family life, so they’re not suitable for most dog owners.
 And they protect their home at night with their booming bark, annoying neighbors several streets over.
 Anyone living near noise-sensitive neighbors should think twice about these breeds.
-They are aloof with strangers, and visitors should not attempt to fuss them.
+They are aloof with strangers, and visitors should not attempt to fuss with them.

 If you’re looking for a family Fido to play fetch in the park with, these are not the breed for you.
 They haven’t got much time for playing as they are serious dogs.
 They are surprisingly affectionate with their master.
 They occasionally enjoy sitting in front of the fire surrounded by their human pack.
 However, you’ll mostly find them guarding their perimeter outdoors or sleeping by the window with one eye open.
 Some say that a Kangal is more affectionate.

-They are active dog breeds who are always on the go in the form of protecting their home.
+They are active dog breeds that are always on the go in the form of protecting their home.
 As such, they don’t need to be walked outside of the house like other dog breeds.
 Instead, they are self-exercising.
 They get enough exercise every day while patrolling their homes and yards.
 If you do not have access to vast private and secure land, neither is a good match.